UnexomWid/playfair/README.md

 Though there is a workaround, it involves creating other files and importing the Playfair module directly from there, bypassing the wrapper.

+The integrity check is there to deter people from easily being able to modify the wrapper.

 Similarly, Playfair also won't be able to load the encrypted file if it has been modified in any way, since those modifications will corrupt the data.

 ### Server Identification